MuriloMarquesSantos/partner-manager/README.md

 <a id="purpose"></a>
 ## Purpose

 This system was created to enable Partner management.
+A partner is a commercial estabeleshiment that can provide products to our final customers.
-It provides three main functionalities:
+This system provides three main functionalities:
  - Create a partner
  - Search partner by ID
  - Search the nearest available partner